a11apurva/Sentence-Embeddings-benchmarking/README.md

 ```

-//To be added for Summation
+//Results to be added for Summation

 ## TODO:
 1. Experiment with Glove